top of page

 Who are we ?

-For Jacques and Michel Guyot, it all started in 1979.
+For Jacques and Michel Guyot, it all started in 1979 when they first bought the castle of the Grande Mademoiselle.

-In Burgundy, near Auxerre, the castle of the Grande Mademoiselle, Louis XIV's cousin, was at the time in a sad state of abandonment and dilapidation.
-Its two hectares of roofs with holes in them had scared away all potential buyers.
-Without a penny in their pockets, the two brothers, aged 28 and 32, nevertheless took up the challenge.
-At the same time, Saint-Fargeau was publicised throughout France by the television series "Au Plaisir de Dieu" adapted from the novel by the academician Jean d'Ormesson.
-This was the beginning of a great adventure which 35 years later allowed Saint-Fargeau to be saved once and for all.
-To do this, it was first necessary to set up a holiday centre for around a hundred children in one of the five wings of the castle.
-Then, opening it to the public brought more than 40,000 visitors to Saint Fargeau in the first season.
-Finally, it is the creation of a great historical spectacle and the generous mobilization of more than 600 volunteer actors and a hundred riders from four departments.
-And it is often four generations who play in the show today.
-More than a million enthusiastic spectators have encouraged this human adventure.
+The castle of the Grande Mademoiselle, located in Burgundy near the city of Auxerre, once belonged to Louis XIV’s cousin and at the time was in a terrible state of abandonment and decay.
+Its two hectares of roofs were covered in holes and it had scared away all potential buyers.
+Nonetheless, the two brothers — aged 28 and 32 — took up the challenge, even though they didn’t have a penny in their pockets.
+At the same time, Saint-Fargeau gained public attention in France thanks to the TV show "Au Plaisir de Dieu", adapted from a novel by the academician Jean d’Ormesson.
+It marked the beginning of a great adventure that, 35 years later, ensured the definitive preservation of Saint-Fargeau.
+In order to achieve that, they first developed a holiday center (summer camp…) that could welcome a hundred children in one of the five wings of the castle.
+Later, it opened to the public and drew more than 40,000 visitors in its first season.
+Finally, the generous mobilization of more than 600 volunteers and actors, along with hundreds of riders from four different departments, helped create a great historical show that now features four generations of performers.
+More than a million enthusiastic spectators have supported this human adventure and its ongoing journey.

 2000005361847.webp

-La Ferté is currently the most visited castle in Loiret!
+La Ferté Saint Aubin is currently the most visited castle in Loiret!

 patrimoine-la-ferte-saint-aubin-chateau-entree-gauche.jpeg

-Thanks to citizen and media mobilization, the Association for the Preservation of the Château de Bridoire obtained the automatic classification of the château as a Historic Monument, then the expropriation of the owner (a first in France since the vote on the Law on the Protection of Historic Monuments… in 1913) and finally, the carrying out of emergency works.
-The State then launched a call for tenders with strict specifications.
-Restoring Bridoire and opening it to visitors are the two main clauses.
+Thanks to citizen and media mobilization, the Association for the Preservation of the Château de Bridoire obtained the automatic classification of the château as a Historic Monument.
+As stipulated in French law for historic monuments abandoned by their owners, an expropriation process was initiated to save the castle.
+Since the Law on the Protection of Historic Monuments was passed in 1913, this was the first time in France that a site like this had been expropriated.
+It then led to the carrying out of emergency works to stop the degradation.
+Moreover the State launched a call for tenders with strict specifications.
+The two main clauses were restoring Bridoire and opening it to the public.

 Chateau_de_Bridoire.jpeg